Starsky & Hutch Ford Torino

 To really see how they did, I built this essentially box stock.
 The engine was fairly simple in the number of parts they used, but smart in the way parts were cast to maximize detail and clever in hiding the seams.
 It also includes the single coolest feature possible for those of us who like to add spark plug wiring: the top of he distributor cap towers were dimpled, so drill bits self-center on each tower while you work.
 Although I ended up not adding wiring this time, I still drilled out all nine towers just because of how cool the feature was.
 The engine appears to combine a Cleveland block with Windsor heads/valve covers, so if you want it to be 100% accurate you may wish to substitute the correct heads (or block) from your parts box.
 Also, the alternator is just plain ugly: the back of it is hollow, and the belt goes into the side of the fan rather than the pulley.
 The power steering pump on the other side of the engine is a separate piece that looks great, so I have no idea what happened here.
 Fortunately, once on it's far enough down in the engine bay that it doesn't detract from the final appearance.
 It also helps that there are some other nice details like the separate oil filter (with decal), sharp casting on the radiator and bulkhead, and separate breathers.
 The overall fit is also outstanding, with the parts lining up perfectly and fitting together almost as tightly as a current snap kit.

 At first glance, the chassis seems to have gone too far with the simplification.
 The entire front suspension assembly was cast as one piece, the entire exhaust system as a second piece, and the rear end—including shocks—was four pieces.
 But first appearances were deceiving...comparing the front end to the multi-piece units found in AMT's '67 Mustang or Revell's Pro Modeler '70 Torino, the detailing here is actually finer and cleaner than either of those.
 It needed a little help rounding off the tie rod and sway bar, but otherwise looked fantastic.
 The exhaust pipes lined up with their mount holes and the engine headers without drama, and even had dimpled tips.
 The rear end was probably the weakest part of the chassis, with a seam cut right across the axle housing and solid standoffs representing the springs.
-With everything painted and installed, though, the results weren't too bad.
+Once everything was painted and installed, though, the results weren't too bad.

 I painted the body Tamiya TS-8 over white primer.
 The "striped tomato" look is provided as a set of decals, and fit reasonably well to perfect depending on how much massaging you want to do.
 The "Torino" badge in the tail panel isn't as good, thanks to the trim being too tall to let the decal settle nicely.
 Either sand this flatter or (like I did) do the trim in BMF and cut the decal small enough to fit inside of it.
 The decal for the "Ford" script on the trunk fit perfectly, and the cast-in detail was shallow enough that decal solvent made things look nearly seamless.
 I opted to paint the nose and front fender scripts, and used BMF and chrome details for the trim and locks.
 I painted the grille flat gray, then sprayed it with a light layer of Testor's Transparent Black Window Tint to darken the holes and Dullcote to seal everything together.
 The badge decal was added after the painting was done and the surround and badge mount were unmasked.